51Degrees/specifications/pipeline-specification/features/web-integration.md

 will also need to ensure that these additional Flow Elements are present.

 - The [Sequence Element](../pipeline-elements/sequence-element.md) MUST be
   present.
-If not, it should be added as the first element in the Pipeline.
+If not, it MUST be added as the first element in the Pipeline.
 - The [JSON Builder Element](../pipeline-elements/json-builder.md) MUST be present.
-If not, it should be added as the penultimate element.
+If not, it MUST be added as the penultimate element.
   (Immediately before the JavaScript Builder Element).
 - The [JavaScript Builder Element](../pipeline-elements/javascript-builder.md)
   MUST be present.
-If not, it should be added after all other elements.
+If not, it MUST be added after all other elements.

 Another Flow Element is needed to allow the web integration to automatically set HTTP response headers.

 - The [Set Headers Element](../pipeline-elements/set-headers-element.md) MUST
   be present.
-If not, it should be added after all other elements.
+If not, it MUST be added after all other elements.

 For all of these elements, there MUST be configuration options to allow users to prevent them being added if they wish to do so.

 ## Populating Evidence

-The web integration should automatically populate [Evidence](evidence.md) from the web request.
+The web integration SHOULD automatically populate [Evidence](evidence.md) from the web request.

-It may use the Pipeline's [accepted Evidence](advertise-accepted-evidence.md) feature to determine if individual values should be added to Evidence or not.
+It MAY use the Pipeline's [accepted Evidence](advertise-accepted-evidence.md) feature to determine if individual values need to be added to Evidence or not.

 An alternative approach would be to wrap the web request structure itself as Evidence, and hence defer processing until the Evidence is actually used.

-In any case, the list below illustrates the type of data that should be used and the Evidence names they would be associated with.
+In any case, the list below illustrates the type of data that can be used and the Evidence names they would be associated with.

 - All HTTP headers.
 (Except cookies header) Key is `header.[header name]`